ePortID™ leverages the power

 An individual is accurately identified using the complex vein pattern in the palm of their hand.
 The technology is incredibly secure – only granting access if blood is flowing through the circulatory system.

-The image capture and matching processes work without the need to touch the sensor’s surface, making it very hygienic.
+The image capture and matching processes is contactless with no need to touch the sensor’s surface, making it very hygienic.
 A person’s palm-vein pattern remains the same throughout their life.

 Age, the work you do, medical conditions, manual labor, hand lotion, dirt or grease on the fingers all negatively impact fingerprint scan accuracy.

-A major concern is the transmission of flu or other viruses from fingerprint contact.
+A major concern is the transmission of Covid 19, flu or other viruses from fingerprint contact.

 Fingerprints can be faked !